The Incident (1990 film): Reception

 John J. O'Connor gave the film a positive review in The New York Times, deeming it "a first-rate production".
-Although he found that a number of details in the script did not make sense, he praised the historical authenticity of both the story and the production, as well as Matthau's immense presence in the lead role.
+Although he found that a number of details in the script did not make sense, he praised the historical authenticity of both the story and the production, as well as Walter Matthau's immense presence in the lead role.